schettino/react-request-hook/README.md

 ### request

 The `request` function allows you to define the response type coming from it.
-It also helps on creating a good pattern on defining you api calls and results.
+It also helps on creating a good pattern on defining your api calls and the expected results.
 It's just a identity function that accepts the request config and returns it.
 Both useRequest and useResource extract the expected and annotated type definition and resolve it on the `response.data` field.

 ```tsx
 const api = {